 Other, more specific deadlines are identified in the discussion below.
 See this page for University guidelines about advising and mentoring in the PhD program.

 By University policy, an incomplete grade is assigned at the discretion of the instructor.
 In particular, incompletes are not generally permitted in foundational courses, where the grade functions as part of the Qualifications Examination.
-Even when a foundational instructor chooses to assign an incomplete, it must be changed to a grade no later than June 30, or the student will be considered to have made insufficient progress and cannot remain in the program.
+Even when a foundational instructor chooses to assign an incomplete, it must be changed to a grade no later than June 30 unless an extension is granted by the Graduate Chair.
+Otherwise, the student will be considered to have made insufficient progress and cannot remain in the program.

-Any other type of incomplete should be resolved before the last day of the following semester — that is, May for a Fall course and December for a Spring course.
+Any other type of incomplete should be resolved before the next academic year begins.
+In other words, it should be resolved by the end of the summer following the course where the incomplete was assigned.
 This means that the work must be submitted with sufficient lead time for the instructor to evaluate it and assign a grade.
-If an incomplete remains more than one semester after the original course, there is a serious risk of losing fellowship support.
+Students should also note that due to University policy, incompletes may not remain more than twelve months after the original deadline, or else there is a risk of losing fellowship support.
 To facilitate timely completion of coursework, the student should continue to meet at least monthly with the relevant faculty member after the course has ended.

 Students should bear in mind that the Dynamics and Semantics sequences are offered in alternating years: Dynamics in academic years beginning with an odd number (i.e. 2017-18) and Semantics in even-numbered years (i.e. 2018-19).
 This means that whether a student takes a sequence in the first or second year depends on the year of matriculation.
 Of course, not every student will need to take these sequences.